luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

   $ git clone https://github.com/luxonis/depthai.git

-After repository is downloaded, make sure to enter the downloaded repository by running
+After the repository is downloaded, make sure to enter the downloaded repository by running

 .. code-block:: bash